-- Sit up and lean forward over a bowl or bucket keeping your mouth open to assist with breathing. - Pinch the soft area of your nose at the tip blocking both of your nostrils and applying firm pressure to encourage clotting. - Apply an ice pack to the bridge of your nose and forehead. - Breathe through your nose and try to relax as you keep your nose pinched for 20 minutes. - Try not to swallow any blood as it is likely to make you feel sick.
+- Sit up and lean forward over a bowl or bucket keeping your mouth open to assist with breathing. - Pinch the soft area of your nose at the tip blocking both of your nostrils and applying firm pressure to encourage clotting. - Apply an ice pack to the bridge of your nose and forehead. - Breathe through your nose and try to relax as you keep your nose pinched for 15 minutes. - If still bleeding try another 15 minutes of pressure. - If still bleeding attend the nearest Emergency Unit. - Try not to swallow any blood as it is likely to make you feel sick.

-When to attend the Accident and Emergency Department
+When to attend the Accident and Emergency Department (not Walk-in Centres or Minor Injuries)